-If you are eligible, the Fund will pay for up to 30 months of continued health coverage (Fund-paid COBRA).
+If you are eligible, the Fund will pay for up to 30 months of continued health coverage (Fund-paid Health Extension).
 To be eligible, you must:

-- Have become disabled (either totally or totally and permanently) while working in covered employment - Be unable to work - Be receiving (or be approved to receive) one of the following benefits: - Short-term Disability ("STD") - Workers' Compensation - Long-Term Disability ("LTD") under the Metropolitan Plan - Building Service 32BJ Pension Fund Disability Pension
+- have become disabled (either totally or totally and permanently) while working in covered employment, - be unable to work, and - be receiving (or be approved to receive) one of the following benefits: - Short-term Disability ("STD") (up to six months only), - Workers' Compensation, - Long-Term Disability ("LTD") under the Metropolitan Plan, or - Building Service 32BJ Pension Fund Disability Pension.